brakmic/brakmic/README.md

 I believe secure software is the foundation of any technology we build.
 Therefore, I've always prioritized mastering secure coding practices, penetration testing, and adhering to OWASP guidelines.
 Implementing robust authentication and access control mechanisms is something I've extensively worked on, exploring tools like Keycloak, LDAP, Active Directory, Firebase, OpenID Connect, and OAuth2.

-## 🤖 Delving into Artificial Intelligence and Machine Learning
+## 🤖 Artificial Intelligence and Machine Learning

 Having [always](https://blog.brakmic.com/data-science-for-losers-part-4-machine-learning/) [been](https://blog.brakmic.com/data-science-for-losers-part-6-azure-ml/) [intrigued](https://blog.brakmic.com/data-science-for-losers-part-7-using-azure-ml/) by the potential of artificial intelligence (AI) and machine learning (ML), I've taken steps to integrate these cutting-edge technologies into my projects.
 My [explorations in this domain](https://github.com/brakmic/SKPlayground) have included working with OpenAI's GPT models, Hugging Face Transformers, and other open source Language Models.
 These experiences have provided me a solid grounding in the current state of NLP and ML frameworks, enabling me to leverage their capabilities in real-world projects.